-32¢ Bringing Up Father
+1995 32¢ Bringing Up Father

 Comic Strip Classics

-Issue Date: October 1, 1995
+First Day of Issue: October 1, 1995

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Printing Method: Photogravure

-George McManus created a number of comics with varying degrees of success before he came up with Bringing Up Father in 1913.
+George McManus created a number of comics with varying degrees of success before he came up with this comic in 1913.
 The strip told the saga of Jiggs, an Irish-American bricklayer suddenly made wealthy by the Irish sweepstakes, and his socially ambitious wife Maggie.
 Readers of all walks of life could identify with the henpecked Jiggs and eventually the strip became popularly known as Maggie and Jiggs.
 Jiggs’ habit of escaping from Maggie’s fancy parties to eat corned beef and cabbage popularized the dish.

 This strip was one of the most widely syndicated strips of the “Golden Age of Comics,” appearing at the height of its popularity in 500 newspapers in 20 languages in 71 countries.